bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 1: 00:33:31

-Jeff Deist Yeah, it's just a file.
+Yeah, it's just a file.
 You can also just make it like a file sharing service.
 You just have you store all my stuff.

 Speaker 0: 00:33:38

-Carlos Gonzalez-Ramon You could actually, it's built in a way where you can do that because not all the watch hour implementations allow for this, but you can retrieve the data that you have sent to the AOS Satoshi.
+It's built in a way where you can do that because not all the watchtowers implementations allow for this, but you can retrieve the data that you have sent to the IOS Satoshi.
 So I can send you encrypted backups of something and then I can retrieve them later on.
 As long as I have the encryption key, I have a free backup system.
 So the AOS Satoshi allows this by design because it's not meant only to be used for lining.